Prunus angustifolia: Ecology

 It is used by many species as a larval host, including the black-waved flannel moth, the blinded sphinx, the cecropia moth, the coral hairstreak, the elm sphinx, the hummingbird clearwing moth, the imperial moth, the Io moth, the polyphemus moth, the promethea silkmoth, the red-spotted purple, the small-eyed sphinx, the spring azure, the striped hairstreak, and the tiger swallowtail.

 The fruit is eaten by various animals, and the foliage provides cover for nesting sites.

 Uses

 Chickasaw plums tend to bloom early in the spring before many other plants bloom, and require very little maintenance; as a result, they are often used in ornamental horticulture.
 They are often found growing wild along highways, especially in the southern U.S.

-The -in. edible fruits change from red to yellow when fully ripe.
+The -in. edible fruits change from yellow to red when fully ripe.
 They may be eaten raw and are often made into jellies.
 Because of its attractive bark, small leaves and thin branches, Chickasaw plum is also sometimes used for bonsai.